 This act of ordination to eternal life, is no other than God's act of predestination of some persons to glory, or his eternal choice and appointment of them to life and salvation by Jesus Christ, which the scriptures frequently speak of.
 Now, seeing that as many as were ordained to eternal life, did in the times of the apostles, and do in all ages, believe in consequence thereof, election must be an act of God's grace, irrespective of faith, is not on account of the foresight of it; faith being not the cause, but a fruit and effect of it; and it must also relate to particular persons only; since all men have not faith, nor will enjoy eternal life; both which are firmly and infallibly secured by this act of grace to all those who are interested in it.
-To which is objected,
+To which is objected, unto eternal life.

-1. That these words speak not of preordination, much less of divine preordination.
-The persons spoken of are not said to be protetagmenoi foreordained, but tetagmenoi, ordained; and not said to be ordained by God, but were such who disposed themselves unto eternal life.
 To which I reply, that the words are rendered both by the Vulgate Latin, and by Arias Montanus, quotquot erant praeordinati, as many as were preordained.
 And it is certain, that they speak of an ordination to what is future, eternal life, and to that antecedent to believing, and why not then before the foundation of the world, agreeable to other scriptures? especially since there was a promise (and therefore why not a purpose?) of eternal life made by God before the world began (Titus 1:2).
 And though here is no mention made of God, yet who can ordain to eternal life, or dispose of it but God?
 Eternal life is the gift of God through Jesus Christ our Lord (Rom.
 6:23).
 And could these words be understood, even of an internal disposition in man unto eternal life; who can dispose unto it, any more than of it, but God?
-For
+For we are not sufficient of ourselves, to think anything as of ourselves, but our sufficiency is of God (2 Cor.
+3:5).